pulumi/terraform-provider-fastly/website/docs/r/service_dynamic_snippet_content_v1.html.markdown

 ### Supporting API dynamic snippet updates with ignore_changes

 The following example demonstrates how the lifecycle `ignore_changes` field can be used to suppress updates against the content in a dynamic snippet.
-If, after your first deploy, the Fastly API is to be used to manage items in a dynamic snippet, then this will stop Terraform realigning the remote state with the initial content defined in your HCL.
+If, after your first deploy, the Fastly API is to be used to manage items in a dynamic snippet, then this will stop the provider realigning the remote with the initial content defined in your HCL.

 ```hcl
 ...